NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 > ### NetCDF
 >
 > [NetCDF](https://en.wikipedia.org/wiki/NetCDF)  ([Network Common Data Form](https://www.unidata.ucar.edu/software/netcdf/)) is a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.
 NetCDF is commonly used to store and distribute scientific data.
-> The NetCDF software was developed at the [Unidata Program Center](http://www.unidata.ucar.edu/publications/factsheets/current/factsheet_netcdf.pdf) in Boulder, Colorado, USA.
+> The NetCDF software was developed at the [Unidata Program Center](http://www.unidata.ucar.edu/publications/factsheets/current/factsheet_netcdf.pdf) in Boulder, Colorado (USA).
 > NetCDF files usually have the extension *.nc*.
 > As for the GRIB format, NetCDF files are binary and you need to use specific tools to read them.
 NetCDF files can also be manipulated with most programming languages (R, Python, C, Fortran, etc.).
 >